SassDoc/sassdoc.github.io/extending-sassdoc/index.md

 module.exports.annotations = [];
 {% endhighlight %}

+## Schema

 Each annotation is an object with a `name` property, a `parse` method, and optionnally `resolve` and `default` methods, and an `alias` array.

-The `parse` method takes the annotation content as parameter, and returns the parsed data (can be of any type - it will be available in the theme as `item.{{annotationName}}`, as an array since an annotation can be present multiple times).
+* `parse`: this method takes the annotation content as parameter, and returns the parsed data (can be of any type - it will be available in the theme as `item.{{annotationName}}`, as an array since an annotation can be present multiple times).

-The `resolve` method is called after the raw data is generated, and is passed SassDoc data (indexed by type and name).
+* `resolve`: called after the raw data is generated, and is passed SassDoc data (indexed by type and name).
 You can then modify this object reference as you want to complete your data structure while having access to the whole data.

-The `default` method returns a default value for when the annotation is not present.
+* `default`: returns a default value for when the annotation is not present.

-`name` and `alias` are self-explanatory.
+* `name` and `alias` are self-explanatory.

+## Examples

-For example, we can add an `@awesome` annotation (meaning the annotated item is awesome) (also aliased as `@wow`).
+We can add an `@awesome` annotation (meaning the annotated item is awesome) (also aliased as `@wow`).

-This annotation is just meant to be applied as-is, without any argument
+This annotation is just meant to be applied as-is, without any argument.

 You can then add a condition on `item.awesome` in your templates!